ptomato/talks/las2021/README.md

 <!--
   We need an app to build, though!

-  I didn't make up this pun.
   There's a long tradition of having an example app in the GTK documentation called "Bloatpad", so I stole that name.
-You can see my horrible sketches in the background here.
-The tag line of this app is going to be "Unnecessary note-taking app" because really, there are plenty of these, and Bloatpad is not going to shatter any paradigms.
+Sadly, I did not make up this pun.
+You can see my sketches in the background here.
+The tag line of this app is going to be "Unnecessary note-taking app" because really, there are plenty of good note-taking apps already, and Bloatpad is not going to shatter any paradigms.
 -->

 ---